loki315zx/avif.io/README.md

 ## WebP

-At the time of writing, the `image` library had very incomplete support for the WebP format.
+At the time of writing, the `image` library has very incomplete support for the WebP format.
 Instead, we use a special build of [libwebp](https://github.com/webmproject/libwebp/) called webp_js, which allows us to decode WebP files in the browser using the